Last Updated on November 12, 2021 by Ope Quadri

 Department Of Army Policy And Plans

 This is also called DAPP, which is the hub on which all the activities of the NA rest.
 It is the backbone of the Nigerian Army.
 It is the “think tank” and the co-coordinator of all AHQ Principal Staff Branches.
 It is headed by the Chief of Policy and Plans (COPP)

-Directorate Of Civil Military Affairs is meant to make sure there is cordial working relation between the Nigerian Army and the civilians
+Directorate Of Civil-Military Affairs is meant to make sure there is cordial working relationship between the Nigerian Army and the civilians

 Directorate Of Army Public Relations